Viktoriapark: History

 On 28 June 1888 the city parliament decided for Mächtig's design, who had to exchange his plans for exuberant water cascades by a more naturalistic waterfall.
 So Mächtig and the sculptor Albert Manthe travelled through the Giant Mountains visiting natural waterfalls to get inspired.
 Having returned Mächtig himself assisted by a confidant foreman started modelling and constructions for the park.
 The city parliament only approved Mächtig's altered waterfall designs on 25 March 1891.
 Using the topography of a former sand pit Mächtig designed a highland-like waterfall on the northern slope of the Kreuzberg directed in its axis towards Großbeerenstraße, named after the homonymous battle.
 For the waterfall Mächtig used pieces of rock from the Giant Mountains and boulders.
 Whereas some authors claim the Kreuzberg waterfall was modelled on the Zackel Falls in then Steinbach (renamed Kamieńczyk after 1945) in Lower Silesia, Nungesser is doubting that.
-Another opinion is that it was modelled on another waterfall in the Giant Mountains, the Hainfall, renamed after 1945 into wodospad Podgórnej.
+Another opinion is that it was modelled on another waterfall in the Giant Mountains, the Hainfall, renamed after 1945 into Podgórna Falls.
 Also the Wolfsschlucht (lit. wolf's gully), designed into another exploited sand pit east of the monument, followed the homonymous example in Adersbach/Adršpach in the Giant Mountains.